yob/useragent_supports/README.md

 ## TODO

-Make the API suck less
+* Make the API suck less
+* Make the versioning date based to allow for updates to the data with no code changes
+  * 0.20120508
+* rails integration?
+* document the available features